 Was It Worth It?

 We ended up having such an awesome time.
 We all drank far too much, didn’t eat quite enough, and got to bed very early in the morning.

 One of the highlights of my evening was meeting the real life version of the picture below.
 Two old ladies around 70 years old, complete with matching red leather covered hip flasks!
 They were hysterical.
-They told me they got the hip flasks because sometimes they have to go places and they don’t know if there will be alcohol or not and they like to be prepared in case there isn’t; and they ‘whatsapp’ each other to remind each other to pack them!
+They told me they got the hip flasks because sometimes they have to go places with their husbands.
+And sometimes they don’t always know if there will be alcohol or not and they like to be prepared in case there isn’t.
+Oh, and they ‘WhatsApp’ each other to remind each other to pack them!
 Don’t you just love that?!

 I need not have worried about the girls either.
 When I dropped them off they ran off to play before I could even say goodbye and this morning my youngest cried because she didn’t want to come home.
 That really makes me regret waking up at 0630 after five hours of sleep to drive 45 minutes to fetch them in case they were missing me.
 I should have left them there all day!